Listen to this article

 Laddering benefits:

-- Liquidity💡 Definition:How quickly an asset can be converted to cash without significant loss of value: Regular access to principal
+- Liquidity💡 Definition:How quickly an asset can be converted to cash without significant loss of value: You have regular access to your principal as bonds mature.

-- Flexibility: Can adjust strategy as rates change
+- Flexibility: You can adjust your strategy as market conditions change.

-- Risk reduction: Spreads risk across different maturities
+- Risk reduction: Spreads your risk across different time horizons.

 Strategy 3: Active Trading